odoo/documentation/legal/terms/enterprise.rst

 =============

 User
-    Any active user account with access to the Software in creation and/or edition mode.
+    Any user account indicated as active in the Software, with access to creation and/or edition mode.
     Deactivated user accounts and accounts used by external people (or systems) who only have limited access to the Software through the portal facilities (known as "portal Users") are not counted as Users.